-Surrey, a picturesque county located in the southeast of England, is famous for its diverse wildlife and natural beauty.
+Surrey, a picturesque county in southeast England, is famous for its diverse wildlife and natural beauty.

-Among the many different creatures that call Surrey their home, birds are perhaps the most conspicuous, filling its skies and woodlands with their symphonies of calls and songs.
+Birds are perhaps the most conspicuous Among the many creatures that call Surrey their home, filling its skies and woodlands with their symphonies of calls and songs.

 From majestic birds of prey like the peregrine falcon, red kite, and buzzard to tiny garden birds like the blue tit, robin, and wren, the county boasts a remarkable variety of avian species that provide a visual and aural treat for nature lovers and bird enthusiasts.